kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 to start parameter servers and the fourth ReplicatedJob for distributed fine-tuning.

 > [!NOTE]
-> This use-case won't be supported in the initial implementation of DependsOn API, since Job can
+> This use-case won't be supported in the initial implementation of the DependsOn API, since
-> depends on only the single previous ReplicatedJob.
-However, in the future we consider to support it.
+> ReplicatedJob cannot depend on more than one other ReplicatedJob.
+However, we plan to consider
+> adding support for this functionality in the future.

 ![JobSet](./jobset-serial-execution.png)